adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #56 Almost done with the first-week.
 Hoping to finish tomorrow.

 #57 Didn't get anything done today on the class.
+Nor today either.
+Have to move along a little faster.